-Jelena Vuckovic is a professor in the Department of Electrical Engineering and Ginzton Laboratory at Stanford University, where she leads the Nanoscale and Quantum Photonics Lab.
+Jelena Vuckovic is a Professor of Electrical Engineering and by courtesy of Applied Physics at Stanford, where she leads the Nanoscale and Quantum Photonics Lab.
+She is also a faculty member of the Ginzton Lab, PULSE Institute, Simes Institute, and Bio-X at Stanford.
 Upon receiving her PhD degree in Electrical Engineering from the California Institute of Technology (Caltech) in 2002, she worked as a postdoctoral scholar at Stanford.
 In 2003, she joined the Stanford Electrical Engineering Faculty, first as an assistant professor (until 2008), then an associate professor with tenure (2008-2013), and finally as a professor of electrical engineering (since 2013).
 As a Humboldt Prize recipient, she has also held a visiting position at the Institute for Physics of the Humboldt University in Berlin, Germany (since 2011).
 In 2013, she was appointed as a Hans Fischer Senior Fellow at the Institute for Advanced Studies of the Technical University in Munich, Germany.

-addition to the Humboldt Prize (2010) and the Hans Fischer Senior
+In addition to the Humboldt Prize (2010) and the Hans

-at Stanford (2008), the Presidential Early Career Award
+Scholarship at Stanford (2008), the Presidential Early Career